MrYsLab/telemetrix/docs/telemetrix4arduino.md

 specific Arduino board with your application.

 If you only have a single Arduino connected at a time, you do not need to do anything.
-However, if you wish to run multiple Arduinos, you will need to assign a unique ID number to each Arduino.
+However, if you wish to run multiple Arduinos, you must assign a unique ID number to each Arduino.
 The ID number is then supplied as an input parameter when your application is instantiated.

 ![](./images/add_zip3.png)

-Note that if you wish to change the instance_id for the server, you must edit the sketch code and upload the changes to the Arduino.
+If you wish to change the instance_id for the server, you must edit the sketch code and upload the changes to the Arduino.

 To match the instance_id on the client side, you will need to specify the arduino_instance id parameter when instantiating the client class: